 - Trezor T Wallet: The latest iteration of the acclaimed Trezor hardware wallet from SatoshiLabs.
 The Trezor T builds on the brand’s reputation for exceptional security with a wealth of additional functionality and a snazzy colour LED screen.

 Step 2.
-Find a Litecoin exchange
+Find an exchange to buy Litecoin

 - Coinmama: A well-established exchange with a solid reputation for trustworthiness, Coinmama is available in 188 countries and allows you to buy Litecoin securely using a credit or debit card.
 Convenience and security does come with fairly high transaction fees, however.